ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Abstract

 \section{Abstract}

-Although remarkable progress has been achieved in preventing large language model (LLM) hallucinations using \textit{instruction tuning} and \textit{retrieval augmentation}, it remains challenging to measure the reliability of LLMs using human-crafted evaluation data which is not available for many tasks and domains and could suffer from data leakage.
-Inspired by adversarial machine learning, this paper aims to develop a method of automatically generating evaluation data by appropriately modifying existing data on which LLMs behave faithfully.
-Specifically, this paper presents \ourmodel, an LLM-based framework to use prompting chaining to generate transferable adversarial attacks in the form of question-answering examples.
-We seek to understand the extent to which these examples trigger the hallucination behaviors of LLMs.
+Despite remarkable advancements in mitigating hallucinations in large language models (LLMs) by retrieval augmentation, it remains challenging to measure the reliability of LLMs using \textit{static} question-answering (QA) data.
+Specifically, given the potential of data contamination (\eg leading to memorization), good static benchmark performance does not ensure that model can reliably use the provided evidence for responding, which is essential to avoid hallucination when the required knowledge is new or private.
+Inspired by adversarial machine learning, we investigate the feasibility of automatically perturbing existing static one for \textit{dynamic} evaluation.
+Specifically, this paper presents \ourmodel, an LLM-based framework using prompt chaining to perturb the original evidence for generating new test cases for evaluating the LLMs' reliability in using new evidence for answering.

-We implement \ourmodel using ChatGPT and evaluate the resulting two variants of a popular open-domain question-answering dataset, Natural Questions (NQ), on a collection of open-source and proprietary LLMs under various prompting settings.
-Our generated evaluation data is human-readable and, as we show, humans can answer these modified questions well.
-Nevertheless, we observe pronounced accuracy drops across multiple LLMs including GPT-4.
-Our experimental results show that LLMs are likely to hallucinate in two categories of question-answering scenarios where (1) there are conflicts between knowledge given in the prompt and their parametric knowledge, or (2) the knowledge expressed in the prompt is complex.
-Finally, we find that the adversarial examples generated by our method are transferable across all considered LLMs.
-The examples generated by a small model can be used to debug a much larger model, making our approach cost-effective.\footnote{Correspondence to \texttt{xdyu@seas.upenn.edu} and \texttt{chehao@microsoft.com}}
+We implement \ourmodel using ChatGPT and evaluate the resulting variants of two popular open-domain QA datasets on a collection of LLMs under various prompting settings.
+Our generated data is human-readable and useful to trigger hallucination in LLM.
+Accurate models on static data are observed to produce unsupported answers from the perturbed evidence, with pronounced accuracy drops across LLMs including GPT-4.
+We find that our adversarial examples are transferable across all considered LLMs.
+The examples generated by a small model can be used to evaluate a much larger model, making our approach cost-effective.